mfts/MLND-Dog-Breed-Classification-P3/Proposal.md

 | Unsupervised Learning Template | 38%                  |
 | Gnostic Fields                 | 47%                  |
 | Selective Pooling Vectors      | 52%                  |

+### Evaluation Metrics
+The evaluation metric for this problem is simply the accuracy score.